Generic Name: Dexmethylphenidate hydrochloride

 Dexmethylphenidate hydrochloride is a white to off white powder.
 Its solutions are acid to litmus.
 It is freely soluble in water and in methanol, soluble in alcohol, and slightly soluble in chloroform and in acetone.

-Dexmethylphenidate hydrochloride tablets also contain the following inert ingredients: lactose monohydrate, sodium starch glycolate, talc, magnesium stearate, and FD&C Blue No.1 aluminum lake (2.5 mg tablet), D&C Yellow No. 10 aluminum lake (5 mg tablet); the 10 mg tablet contains no dye.
+Dexmethylphenidate hydrochloride tablets also contains the following inert ingredients: lactose monohydrate, magnesium stearate, microcrystalline cellulose, sodium starch glycolate, and FD&C Blue No.1 aluminum lake (2.5 mg tablets), D&C Yellow Lake No. 10 (5 mg tablets); the 10 mg tablet contains no dye.

 Dexmethylphenidate - Clinical Pharmacology